Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Configure the REST API using the Admin Console

-Administrators can enable and configure SAML SSO authentication for the REST API using the Admin Console.
+Administrators can enable and configure SAML authentication for the REST API using the Admin Console.

-> **Important:** If you enable and enforce SAML SSO for the REST API, all applications using the REST API (such as Alfresco Share) will use SAML as well.
+> **Important:** If you enable and enforce SAML for the REST API, all applications using the REST API (such as Alfresco Share) will use SAML as well.
 This means that Alfresco Share must also have SAML enabled and enforced if the REST API is.
 The enforce option is ignored if SAML is disabled for the REST API.

-1. Log on to the SAML SSO page of the Alfresco Admin Console with your user credentials: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`
+1. Log on to the SAML page of the Alfresco Admin Console with your user credentials: `http://localhost:8080/alfresco/service/enterprise/admin/admin-saml`

 2. Select the **REST API** tab.